cristianglezm/EvoGarden/README.md

 Nutrients (`💩`) are the simulation's core resource, created from predated insects, insects that die of old age, or random bird droppings.
 They provide an area-of-effect heal to all flowers in a 3x3 area before being consumed.
 This creates a dynamic resource cycle: predators consume prey -> deaths create nutrients -> nutrients heal flowers -> healthy flowers support more prey -> more prey supports more predators.

 ### Ecosystem Balance & Dynamic Population Control
 The garden is a self-regulating system.
-The simulation engine actively monitors population trends to prevent ecological collapse.
+A dedicated **`PopulationManager`** actively monitors population trends to prevent ecological collapse.
--   **Insect Booms**: If the insect population grows too rapidly, the simulation will dynamically spawn a new **bird**.
+-   **Insect Booms**: If the insect population grows too rapidly, the manager will dynamically spawn a new **bird**.
--   **Insect Crashes & Apex Predators**: If the insect population begins to crash, the simulation intervenes by spawning an **eagle** to hunt a single bird.
+-   **Insect Crashes & Apex Predators**: If the insect population begins to crash, the manager intervenes by spawning an **eagle** to hunt a single bird.

 ## 🧬 The Genetics Engine: `@cristianglezm/flower-evolver-wasm`